Poludo/docker-plex-remote-transcoder/README.md

 ### Master container
 - `-e USE_MASTER_TRANSCODER=true` Registers the master container as an available Plex transcoder.
 By default, the master container cannot be used for transcoding unless no slaves are available.
 - `-e DISTRIBUTE_SINGLE_TRANSCODES=true` Runs a single transcoding job on multiple hosts.
 By default, chunks are only distributed to a single host.
+Please note that the use of this parameter requires the restart of all slave containers.